geoman-io/leaflet-geoman/README.md

 Important: the cutted layer will be replaced, not updated.
 Listen to the `pm:cut` event to update your layer references in your code.
-The `pm:cut` event will provide you with the old/removed/cut layer and returns the resulting layer(s) that is/are added to the map.
+The `pm:cut` event will provide you with the original layer and returns the resulting layer(s) that is/are added to the map as a Polygon or MultiPolygon.

 ```js
 // recommended options (used when enabled via toolbar)